What's a typical 'day in the life' of a Eurobond Doors designer? And what do they do for fun on the weekends?

 We chat to Anthony Coombes, our Design Manager, to break it down.

 Eurobond Doors' all-action adventurer, Anthony, leads our Design team.
-Meticulous, creative and integral to our product development, Anthony's commitment to innovative door design is second to none.
+Meticulous, creative and integral to our product development, Anthony's commitment to innovative door design is second to none (hence why our steel doors are highly performance-driven!).

 But what does a 'day in the life' of a Eurobond Doors designer actually look like?
 Anthony - take it away...